uds-psl/time-invariance-thesis-for-L/README.md

 # A Mechanised Proof of the Time Invariance Thesis for the Weak Call-by-value λ-Calculus

-This repository contains the code of the paper "A Mechanised Proof of the Time Invariance Thesis for the Weak Call-by-value λ-Calculus" by Yannick Forster, Fabian Kunze, Gert Smolka, and Maximilian Wuttke.
+This repository contains the code of the paper "A Mechanised Proof of the Time Invariance Thesis for the Weak Call-by-value λ-Calculus" by Yannick Forster, Fabian Kunze, Gert Smolka, and Maxi Wuttke.

 A summary of the main results can be found in [`summary.v`](theories/summary.v).